ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-12-28-workaround-azure-github-pat.md

 [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).
 Some notes on my case:
 - The minimal scope for the token can be: `Service Connections (Read, query, & manage)`.
-Be sure to click the "other 27 scores" so this category would appear.
+Be sure to click the "other 27 scopes" so this category would appear.
 - I didn't need to change the token expiry.
-Since you're going to hopefully use this atleast once, you're free to set it in a nearer date.
+Since you're going to use this once, you're free to set it at a nearer date.

 ![](/assets/png/workaround-azure/create_access_token.png){:width="520px"}
 {: style="text-align: center;"}